microsoft/code-with-engineering-playbook/docs/source-control/git-guidance/readme.md

 ## What is Git?

 Git is a distributed version control system.
 This means that - unlike SVN or CVS - it doesn't use a central server to synchronize.
-Instead, every participant has a local copy of the source code and the attached history that is kept in sync by comparing commit hashes (SHA hashes of changes between each git commit command) making up the latest version (called `HEAD`).
+Instead, every participant has a local copy of the source-code, and the attached history that is kept in sync by comparing commit hashes (SHA hashes of changes between each git commit command) making up the latest version (called `HEAD`).

 For example: